unstable-frosty/Panthers-2025-repo/src/README.md

 ### Starting with open challenge logic

 - ### steering recentering "calibration"
 As soon as the robot starts, it goes into a steering recentering mode where it makes sure the steering angle is 0 in the start to ensure reliable control in the run.
-The robot turns the fully to the left and then fully to the right and records the max angle position in both directions and calculates the middle point.
+The robot turns fully to the left and then fully to the right twice and records the max angle position in both directions and calculates the middle point.
 This center position is saved and used in the code as a reference for all steering corrections throughout the run.
 Without this step, the robot may drift due to misalignment.
 Doing this in the start ensures symmetry in steering.

-- ### Straight movement using the Gyro (AKA EV3 accelerometer) Once the center point is determined, the robot begins moving forward using only the gyro control. it keeps comparing the current heading angle from gyro to a target angle which is set to 0 from the start.
+- ### Straight movement using the Gyro
+Once the center point is determined, the robot begins moving forward using only the gyro control. it keeps comparing the current heading angle from gyro to a target angle which is set to 0 from the start.
 A PD algorithm (proportional-derivative) is used to calculate and readjust the steering.
-All sensor reading (ultrasonic, gyro) in exception to the colour censor are passed through a low-pass filter to reduce abrupt fluctuations to smoothen the car movement.
+All sensor reading (ultrasonic, gyro) in exception to the colour sensor are passed through a low-pass filter to reduce abrupt fluctuations to smoothen the car movement.

 error = target - currentAngle
 filteredError = α × previousFiltered + (1 - α) × error
 steeringPower = (Kp × filteredError) + (Kd × change in error)

-The robot is then locked in to a safe range to prevent the robot from oversteering (between -55 and 55).
-This is activated as soon as the robot starts beofre any detections to ensure a straight path.
+The robot is then locked in to a safe range to prevent the robot from oversteering (between -55 and 55 degrees).
+This is activated as soon as the robot starts before any detections, to ensure a straight path.

 - ### Color detection for turning
-As the robot moves forward, it keep scanning the ground using its color sensor. when it detects orange the robot moves in a clockwise direction and blue chooses a counterclockwise direction. this detection is set in a variable called first_color, which is used to determine which side's ultrasonic sensor to follow when collrecting based on the distance.
+As the robot moves forward, it keeps scanning the ground using its color sensor. when it detects orange the robot moves in a clockwise direction and blue chooses a counterclockwise direction. this detection is set in a variable called first_color, which is used to determine which side's ultrasonic sensor to follow when correcting based on the distance.

 - ### Turn Execution
-Each time the robot detects the same color during the run it interprets this as a cue to turn +-91 degrees depending on the color detected target = target ± 91°
+Each time the robot detects the same color during the run it interprets this as a cue to turn +-91 degrees depending on the color detected
+-  target = target ± 91°

 This change in the target angle makes the correction in the cotnrol loop making the robot turn in a curve accordingly.

-(we chose 91 not 90 because we have a gear backlash from the steering so we accounted for it in the code) The algorithm goes on loop until 12 color detection are made indicating the 3 laps have finished.
+(we chose 91 not 90 because we have a gear backlash from the steering so we accounted for it in the code) The algorithm goes on loop until 12 color detections are made indicating the 3 laps have finished.

 - ### Hybrid steering system using Gyro + Distance sensor Fusion After the first color is detected, the robot upgrades the control by switching into a hybrid mode which combines data like the angular error from the gyro sensor; The wall distance error from the left or right ultrsonic, depending on direction of turning.